hyperspaceai/aios-cli/README.md

 - `disconnect`: Disconnect from the network.
 - `infer`: Run an inference on the network.
 - `listen`: Listen for all hive events.
+- `select-tier`: Select a tier to start recieving points
+- `allocate`: Allocate the amount of GPU memory you would like to and get automatically put into the best tier for points
 - `interrupt`: Interrupt an inference you are currently doing for the network.
 - `help`: Print the help message for the hive command or its subcommands.

+Options:

+- `--verbose`: you can run all the commands with this flag to get more info about any errors

 ### `version`